 Honorary Senior Research Associate, Department of Security and Crime Science, University College London

 Donald Holbrook is an Honorary Senior Research Associate at the Department of Security and Crime Science, University College London and an Associate Fellow at the International Centre for Counter-Terrorism, The Hague.
-He is also director of Veritable Analytics, a research consultancy providing analysis for practitioners and policymakers.

 He was previously a lecturer at the Department of Politics, Philosophy, and Religion at Lancaster University and Senior Research Fellow at the Centre for the Study of Terrorism and Political Violence, University of St Andrews.